syscoin/Masternode-Install-Script/README.md

 }
 ```

 - From the Syscoin-Qt menu select “Tools > Open Masternode Configuration File”.
 You will need to enter your masternode information using a text editor in the following format and use the public IP address of your server not your local computer.
 Make sure that the line does not start with a # as this will comment out the line!
-If you don’t see your masternode listed in the “Masternode” tab please double check this configuration.

 ```
 masternode.conf